tagohd/mono/Characters/James Redawić/James's Excuse.md

 [Sudo]: I was thinking, "Okay, maybe we go with the first idea.
 James can't do it because he's in a wheelchair."
 And then I had the image of him, like, getting into a wheelchair van, but I thought, "Wouldn't there be a better, more magical solution?"
 But maybe the answer is, "No, magic doesn't actually affect the world that much if most people don't know about it."

+[Sudo]: Oh, wait, I realized another problem.

+>[!question] Don't most games have healing spells?
+Or at least some way to restore HP (whatever that is)?
+>Maybe MONO is a rouge-like?
+Perhaps you slowly heal over time (but if you take enough damage, maybe you never really heal fully, just like real life), and if you die, you're perma-dead (also just like real life).
+>
+>>[!note] Of course, the main thing with video games is that very often fun trumps realism.
+Verisimilitude doesn't matter if the game isn't fun.
+>
+>Or maybe healing spells don't really "heal" you.
+They're more like first aid.
+They might stop bleeding and let you ignore the pain, but you're still technically injured.

+And of course, HP is just an abstraction of your ability to keep going in a fight.
+What it's actually analogous to might not really matter.

 %%
 sudoMajor:: Some new ideas about magic
 Priority:: 1